pts/minilibc686/README.md

   then *minicc* runs the linker (either GNU ld(1) or the TinyCC linker).
   PCC has a long and amazing history, see blow.

+  Please note that using PCC for production is not recommended, because it has some code generation bugs, see in the section below.

 * tools/wcc386: OpenWatcom C compiler (released on 2023-03-04).
 It's
   convenient to use it with *minicc* (see below).
 It is also the default C compiler for *minicc*: to build a program, run `minicc -o prog prog.c`.